druiz0992/cusnarks/README.md

 A detailed description of different file formats can be found [File Formats][here].

 Note : if input or output files are placed in the *$CUSNARKS_HOME/circuits* directory, just provide file name.
-CUSNARKS wil automatically search in this directory
+Cusnarks wil automatically search in this directory

 Running the trusted setup requires [snarkjs][] being installed to compute parts of the verification key.
-CUSNARKS automatically downloads it into *$CUSNARKS_HOME/third_party_libs/snarkjs*
+Cusnarks automatically downloads it into *$CUSNARKS_HOME/third_party_libs/snarkjs*

 ### Prover